Disabilities and special needs

 Other form of examination

-You can apply for a different form of examination for example oral exam in stead of a written exam etc. This often needs to be clarified for the individual exam, as not all exams can be arranged in the same way.
+You can apply for a different form of examination for example oral exam in stead of a written exam or the other way around.
+This often needs to be clarified for the individual exam, as not all exams can be arranged in the same way.

 Remember to notify us in well in advance to ensure that we can arrange for you to be placed for the exam in a building where there are places to sit while you breastfeed and for us to have an available exam invigilator who can be near you while you breastfeed.